Stray Cat Rescue

 • Use the links at the top of this page.

-• The vet may keep the cat if they have room or you may need to take them home with you and continue trying to find the owner.
-This will be easier now that the vet has given you details such as the cats gender, age, neutered/chipped or not.
+• The vet may keep the cat if they have room, or you may need to take them home with you and continue trying to find the owner.
+This will be easier now that the vet has given you details such as the cats gender, age, and neutered/microchip status.

-• Please note that when you find a cat you believe to be ill, lost or homeless, you may be that cats only chance at being reunited with their owner, getting vet care or finding a new home.
-If you bring a stray into your home please please do not let them out again until a shelter, vet or its owner collects them.
-Especially if the cat is not neutered, letting them out again creates hundreds more feral cats to suffer the homeless life.
+• Please note when you find a cat you believe is ill, lost or homeless, you may be that cats only chance at being either reunited with their owner, getting appropriate vet care, or finding a new home.
+If you bring a stray into your home, please do not let them out again until a shelter, vet or its owner collects them.
+Especially if the cat is not neutered.
+Letting them out again potentially creates hundreds more homeless, feral cats.

 As well as ours, try these other local cat rescues and more on Cat Chat.